 Technology in the Classroom

-Southeast has started an EDvolution.
+Southeast has started an EDvolution®.
 It’s our tech-ready promise to prepare majors to use and integrate instructional technology in the classroom, so students can do so seamlessly in their classrooms as beginning teachers.
-All students in Educator Preparation Programs must have a device, i.e. laptop, iPad, for use during the program.
+All students in Educator Preparation Programs must have a device, i.e. laptop, or iPad, for use during the program.

 • Tech for You: become a better student with technology